vmware-tanzu/velero/site/content/docs/v1.5/tilt.md

 Here are two ways to use MinIO as the storage:

-1) As a MinIO instance running inside your cluster
+1) As a MinIO instance running inside your cluster (don't do this for production!)

     In the `tilt-settings.json` file, set `"setup-minio": true`.
-This will configure a Kubernetes deployment containing a running instance of Minio inside your cluster.
-There are [extra steps](contributions/minio/#expose-minio-outside-your-cluster-with-a-service) necessary to expose Minio outside the cluster.
+This will configure a Kubernetes deployment containing a running instance of MinIO inside your cluster.
+There are [extra steps](contributions/minio/#expose-minio-outside-your-cluster-with-a-service) necessary to expose MinIO outside the cluster.

+    To access this storage, you will need to expose MinIO outside the cluster by forwarding the MinIO port to the local machine using kubectl port-forward -n <velero-namespace> svc/minio 9000.
+Update the BSL configuration to use that as its "public URL" by adding `publicUrl: http://localhost:9000` to the BSL config.
+This is necessary to do things like download a backup file.

     Note: with this setup, when your cluster is terminated so is the storage and any backup/restore in it.

-2) As a standalone MinIO instance running locally in a Docker container
+1) As a standalone MinIO instance running locally in a Docker container

     See [these instructions](https://github.com/vmware-tanzu/velero/discussions/3381) to run MinIO locally on your computer, as a standalone as opposed to running it on a Pod.